 You Burn the Most Calories During Your Workout

 Use your workouts to build that valuable muscle that will in turn continue burning fat for you at all hours of the day – even in your sleep.
-You want to lose weight in your sleep?
-Then get in the gym and start lifting those weights.
+If you aren’t strength training yet, you should be.

 Your heart does not know the difference between the treadmill or weight training.
 It only knows perceived stress.
 In essence, any workout can be considered cardio, it’s just a matter of how hard you push yourself.
-The two key components to losing fat are building muscle and having a great diet – with your diet being the most important.
+The key components to effective fat loss are strength training, a great diet, and a calorie deficit.

 Muscle Weighs More Than Fat